You have a Glassfish server.

 > cd ../ > wget http://ftp.drupal.org/files/projects/drupal-6.10.tar.gz > tar zxvf drupal-6.10.tar.gz Copy Drupal files to the quercus docroot > cp -r drupal-6.10/* quercus-3.2.1/

-# Rewrite current-style URLs of the form 'index.php?q=x'.
+file, which sets up the mod_rewrite rules for Apache:# Rewrite current-style URLs of the form 'index.php?q=x'.
 RewriteCond %{REQUEST_FILENAME} !-f RewriteCond %{REQUEST_FILENAME} !-d RewriteRule ^(.*)$ index.php?q=$1 [L,QSA]

 <filter> <filter-name>UrlRewriteFilter</filter-name> <filter-class>org.tuckey.web.filters.urlrewrite.UrlRewriteFilter</filter-class> </filter> <filter-mapping> <filter-name>UrlRewriteFilter</filter-name> <url-pattern>/*</url-pattern> </filter-mapping>